Way Ahead In Corrosion Control

 Semi-remote anodes

-If anodes are positioned just a little bit farther from the cathode (the structure), the current "thrown" from the anode can protect more steel.
+If anodes are positioned just a bit farther from the cathode (the structure), the current "thrown" from the anode can protect more steel.
 This means that a structure can be retrofit with fewer anodes and still be equally protected.

 Read more